armand1m/microservices/README.md

 ## What I'm looking for

-A polyglot, scalable, portable, and easy to maintain distributed architecture.
+A suite of polyglot, scalable, portable, and easy to maintain microservices running in an appropriate environment.

 By "polyglot", I mean: